Last updated on August 1st, 2018 at 06:25 pm

 You may have heard so many people talking about the Social Warfare plugin.
-Well there’s a reason for that, it’s an awesome plugin that gives you control over which social media images you want shared.
-In this tutorial I thought I would show you how I create my Pinterest images for Social Warfare.
+Well, there’s a reason for that, it’s an awesome plugin that gives you control over which social media images you want to be shared.
+In this tutorial, I thought I would show you how I create my Pinterest images for Social Warfare.

 Now I am NOT a graphics designer.
 But the great thing is that you don’t have to be to start using this method.
 I even share where I get my images I use.Steal My Pinterest Image Creation System For Social Warfare. #SocialWarfare at susanvelez.com 'Click To Tweet

 I am assuming that you already know a little bit about Pinterest, if not then read this.
 I am not going to tell you my secret Pinterest Strategies or reveal what’s actually working for me.
 Because to tell you the truth, I’m learning as I go along.

 If you do need some Pinterest Training then search Google and I am sure that you will find someone who can show you how to get started.

 Heads Up: This plugin has helped me grow my Pinterest followers without lifting a finger!

 Why I Am Using Pinterest For My Blog

 To tell you the truth, when I started this blog, I didn’t start using Pinterest right away.
 I had no clue what Pinterest was.
 I had heard people talking about it but I really didn’t want to take the time to learn it.

 Plus when I started this blog, I was getting ready for my Disney World trip.
 So my main concern was creating fresh content for my WordPress editorial calendar, so my blog would have fresh content while I was on vacation.

 However, when I came back from Disney World I figured it was time to start learning about Pinterest.
 I purchased this course because it fast-tracked my learning curve.